farz1313/Portfolio/README.md

 * **Python libraries used:** LogisticRegression, roc_auc_score, RandomForestClassifier,KMeans
 * **Input:**  Vectors, Amount, Class
 * **Output:** Recall scores were used to identify best model based on their performance.
+* **Key Insights:** Random forest is the best performing model and KNN performed the worst.
+So, I recommend using random forest to identify fraud transactions with current class imbalance dataset

 ![AUC scores of models](AUC%20scores%20of%20models.PNG)
 ![Accuracy scores of models](Accuracy%20scores%20of%20models.PNG)